 Cycle 1: Shadow Boxing

 To heat up, Foster suggests punch arrangements.
-"Discover a mirror, and focus all over and body to remain on track."
+“Discover a mirror, and focus all over and body to remain on track.”
 Keep a boxing position — feet staggered, nondominant foot forward, knees bowed, hands raised.
 Stay light on toes, and move in a crescent, tossing fast punches (any mix of the four represented here).
 Go for three minutes.
 Rest one moment.
 Rehash, this time holding three-pound free weights.
 Rest one more moment.
-Do a last round holding five-pound hand weights.
+Do the last round holding five-pound hand weights.